What Is WordPress, How It Works, and How to Start Using It – A Beginner’s Guide

 Yes.
 WordPress.org is open-source software, meaning it’s free to use.
 However, for a self-hosted WordPress site, you have to pay for web hosting and a domain.
 WordPress.com offers free plans but with limitations, while its premium features come at a higher price.

 WordPress is relatively simple to learn compared to other CMSs.
 The interface is easy to navigate, and many online resources are available to help guide your website-building journey.

 Yes, WordPress is good for beginners.
 While it requires purchasing hosting and a domain name first, most web hosts today include a one-click WordPress installer to ease the setup process.
 Paired with the user-friendly interface, new users can launch a website hassle-free.

 How Does WordPress Work?

-WordPress runs on a database system that allows you to add, modify, and organize files, themes, plugins, and all types of content.
-Each WordPress user has access to the dashboard to manage their website in one place.
+WordPress runs on a database system that enables users to add, modify, and organize files, themes, plugins, and other types of content.
+Each WordPress website owner can access the dashboard to manage their site in one place.

 Is WordPress Good for Freelancing?

 Yes.
 Many freelancers use WordPress because of its ease of use, flexibility, and scalability, providing many opportunities to grow their projects.
 On average, freelance developers using WordPress can earn $70/hour.